Guavus/hydrator-plugins/transform-plugins/docs/CSVFormatter-transform.md

 Configuration
 -------------
-**format:** Specify the format of the CSV Record to be generated.
+**format:** Specifies the format of the CSV Record to be generated.

-**delimiter:** Specify the delimiter to be used to generate a CSV Record; this option is available when the format is specified as ``DELIMITED``.
+**delimiter:** Specifies the delimiter to be used to generate a CSV Record; this option is available when the format is specified as ``DELIMITED``.

-**schema:** Specify the output schema.
+**schema:** Specifies the output schema.
 Output schema should only have fields of the type String.

 ## Sample Pipeline